-Relevant to ASOP 38, Section 3.2.c, the actuary should consider "whether there are standards that apply to the model or to the testing or validation of the model, and whether the model has been certified as having met such standards.
+Relevant to ASOP 38, Section 3.2.c, the actuary should consider "whether there are industry or regulatory standards that apply to the catastrophe model or to the testing or validation of the catastrophe model, and whether the catastrophe model has been certified as having met such standards."

-AIR has worked with insurance departments of various states in meeting their informational requirements.
-Rates based on the AIR models have been filed and approved in an increasing number of states.
+Verisk has worked with insurance departments of various states in meeting their informational requirements.
+Rates based on the Verisk models have been filed and approved in an increasing number of states.
 Documentation related to compliance with the standards of the following organizations is available upon request:

 - Florida Commission for Hurricane Loss Projection Methodology

 - Louisiana Department of Insurance

 - Hawaii Department of Insurance

-- Texas Department of Insurance

-- Maryland Department of Insurance

 - South Carolina Department of Insurance